 The chic resort has great hotels, shops and restaurants

-“A bit pretentious, very upmarket and glamourous, but good skiing, a beautiful setting, very French and, outside of peak holidays, not too busy,” said a reporter.
+“A bit pretentious, very upmarket and glamorous, but good skiing, a beautiful setting, very French and, outside of peak holidays, not too busy,” said a reporter.

 These days, Megeve no longer competes with Courchevel 1850 for the title of France’s poshest resort, and has been eclipsed in the international firmament by the likes of Verbier, Zermatt and Lech Zurs.
 But there’s still a lot to recommend it.
 The ski area is huge and its pistes flattering; its proximity to Mont Blanc has a benign influence on its climate, shocking more than its fair share of snow out of passing storms; and its position, just an hour’s drive from Geneva airport, makes a good choice for weekenders and families wanting to avoid long transfers.
 Oh yes, and it’s still home to some lovely hotels and restaurants.

-“The village is pretty, with a central square by the church where the horses are kept for the horsedrawn-cart rides and a host of expensive designer clothes shops, but worth a wander after coming off the mountain,” said a reader.
+“The village is pretty, with a central square by the church where the horses are kept for the horse-drawn cart rides and a host of expensive designer clothes shops, but worth a wander after coming off the mountain,” said a reporter.